 This Agency crew consists of Emergency Fire Fighters (EFF), except for the Superintendent, Assistant Superintendent and two squad bosses who are UAF employees.
 Time will be recorded on Crew Time Reports (CTRs) and OF-288s.
 Finance at the incident will give signed OF-288s to the crew members to return to their home unit (the Regional Office in Fairbanks) to process.
 OF-288s for the Superintendent, Assistant Superintendent and two squad bosses must also be given to the employee to take to their home unit as back up documentation.
 If OF-288s are left at the incident, please scan to:

 Bryan Uher 4280 Geist Rd Fairbanks, Alaska 99709 bmuher@alaska.edu Phone: (907) 474-2613

-Alaska Fire Service (AFS) Crew Time ORIGINALS will be delivered to the following office:
+Alaska Fire Service (AFS) Crew Time Hiring/Payroll Paperwork: